jdmonin/JSettlers2/Readme.md

 Note:
-The server doesn't require or check at startup that the named accounts all already exist, the whitelist is only a comma-separated list of names.
-This simplifies initial setup.
+The server doesn't require or check at startup that the named accounts all already exist; the whitelist is only a comma-separated list of names, to simplify initial setup.

-In case an admin account password is lost, there's a rudimentary password-reset feature:
+In case an admin account password is lost, there's a rudimentary **password-reset** feature:
 Run JSettlersServer with the usual DB parameters and add: `--pw-reset username`
 You will be prompted for username's new password.
 This command can be run while the server is up.
 It will reset the password and exit, and won't start a second